121onto/sec-diff/Readme.md

 Modifying node-html-to-text to ignore tables is not difficult.

 You don't need to parse the filings every time to launch the app.
-If you've run this command successfully already you may run:
+If you've run the above command successfully you may launch the express server directly with:

 ```bash
 node app.js -l true